 Remember that they are their own country with no CSPA affiliation.
 Are they a current rated Tandem Master?
 Has the tandem rig ever, ever been back to the manufacturer for its re-certification?
 Check the rules because St. Maartin is it's own island and has its own skydiving rules (if they even exist).

 Good luck.
-Man I love the internet, it is so awesome. about 6 years ago
+Man I love the internet, it is so awesome. over 6 years ago